-Financial counterparty risk is the risk of potential failure by counterparties holding cash deposits.
-For banks and financial institutions, apart from certain limited circumstances, Company policy is that only independently rated entities with a minimum rating of 'A-' are accepted as counterparties.
+The treasury activities of the ultimate parent company, Vesuvius plc, are monitored and coordinated by a central treasury department on behalf of the whole Vesuvius group.
+Financial counterparty risk is the risk of potential failure by counterparties holding cash deposits on behalf of group companies.
 Liquidity risk is the risk of the Company having difficulties meeting its financial obligations.
 The Company manages this risk by ensuring that it maintains sufficient levels of committed borrowing facilities and cash and cash equivalents to ensure that it can meet its operational cash flow requirements and any maturing financial liabilities as they fall due.
+For banks and financial institutions, Company policy is that only independently rated entities with a minimum rating of 'A-' are accepted as counterparties.
+In addition, the Company has policies and procedures in place to assess the creditworthiness of the customers with which it does business.